weipin/jewzruxin/README.md

 HTTP
 ====
-Jewzruxin provides extensive HTTP utilities, helping you accomplish HTTP tasks easily and quickly.
-The resulting code is straightforward and easy to maintain.
-The routes are designed with MVC and user interface in mind: the `HTTCycle` family classes can be referenced and used individually, making it easy to embed `HTTCycle` into model objects.
-Options like `solicited`, `explicitlyCanceling`, and "creation option" (`Create`, `Reuse`, or `Replace`) encourage you to build friendly user interface.

-Features:
-- Straightforward interfaces make the resulting code easy to read and maintain.
-- Thin wrappers around the NSURLSession family classes, no magic, no black boxes.
-- Authentication support.
-- "HTTPProcessors" help you build requests and handle responses, so you don't have to deal with form encoding, JSON serialization/deserialization, adding headers, parsing response, etc. In most cases, a dictionary is the only argument to provide, and the job will be done off the main thread.
-- URI Template support, a full Swift implementation of RFC6570: can expand templates up to and including Level 4 in that specification.
-- Profile-driven HTTP API routes: creating a library to interact with API endpoints becomes as simple as creating a configure file.

 Sandbox endpoints
 ----
 Before jumping into the tutorial, it's necessary to introduce the sandbox endpoints.
 We will use these endpoints throughout the content below.